Hidden ferromagnetism of centrosymmetric antiferromagnets: Minimal model

-Using the generalized Bloch theorem, the minimal model for AHE in the reciprocal space can be formulated in the local coordinate frame via the Fourier transform, which combines the Bloch factor, $e^{i\boldsymbol{k} \cdot \boldsymbol{R}}$, associated with the translation $\boldsymbol{R}$, with additional prefactors arising from the ${\rm SU(2)}$ rotation of spins, $\hat{U}_{\boldsymbol{R}}^{\phantom{\dagger}}$, with the propagation vector $\boldsymbol{q} = {\bf G}_{k}$~\cite{Sandratskii_review,Mryasov}.
-Suppose that $y$ component of the SO coupling is sign-alternating, while $x$ and $z$ components have the same sign and can be eliminated, as explained in Appendix~\ref{sec:SOC}.
+Using generalized Bloch theorem, the minimal model for AHE in the reciprocal space can be formulated in the local coordinate frame via the Fourier transform, which combines the Bloch factor, $e^{i\boldsymbol{k} \cdot \boldsymbol{R}}$, associated with the translation $\boldsymbol{R}$, with additional prefactors arising from the ${\rm SU(2)}$ rotation of spins, $\hat{U}_{\boldsymbol{R}}^{\phantom{\dagger}}$, with the propagation vector $\boldsymbol{q} = {\bf G}_{k}$~\cite{Sandratskii_review,Mryasov}.
+Suppose that one component of the SO coupling is sign-alternating, while two other components have the same sign and can be eliminated, as explained in Appendix~\ref{sec:SOC}.
 As it will become clear below, this is rather general situation, relevant to the behavior of many weak ferromagnets.
-The corresponding $2 2$ Hamiltonian is given by:
+The situation where there are two sign-alternating components and only one component with the same sign (or equal to zero) is also possible.
+It will be considered in Sec.~\ref{sec:ruo2}.